 Since that time, CFSC has used the Quaker tradition of ‘quiet diplomacy’ to become a fixture in domestic and international work to recognize, promote, and protect the human rights of Indigenous peoples.

 Through careful consideration and consultation with Indigenous partners, CFSC focuses our work on two areas: implementing the United Nations Declaration on the Rights of Indigenous Peoples and promoting and learning from the work of the Truth and Reconciliation Commission of Canada.

-- to raise Friends’ awareness of the concerns of Indigenous peoples, and to stimulate their active participation in supporting those concerns;
+- Working with Indigenous partners to educate ourselves and the wider Canadian society on the concerns of Indigenous peoples, and to stimulate active participation in supporting those concerns;

 - land rights and self-determination;